Biden to visit Taiwan's TSMC chip plant in Arizona, hail supply chain fixes

 Biden has said he intends to seek a second four-year term in 2024.

-(Reporting By Steve Holland and Jane Lanhee Lee; additional reporting by David Shepardson; Editing by Sam Holmes)
+(Reporting By Steve Holland and Jane Lanhee Lee; additional reporting by David Shepardson; Editing by Sam Holmes and Jonathan Oatis)

 ((Steve.a.holland@thomsonreuters.com; www.twitter.com/steveholland1; 202 898 8300; Reuters Messaging: steve.holland.reuters.com@reuters.net/))